Baagsma/PBQA/examples/README.md

 After the response is generated, the exchange is added to the database for future reference.

-By default, the DB has a "collection" for each pattern that was loaded.
+By default, the database has a "collection" for each pattern that was loaded.
 And when unspecified, the default collection from which the history is retrieved when queried, is the pattern name.
 This can be overridden by specifying the `history_name` parameter in the `llm.ask()` method.

 _[Note.](#examples-and-history)_ The use of `n_hist` in conjunction with `n_examples` has not been properly tested yet.
 Using both parameters may lead to unexpected behavior.

 # Function Calling
-Another common usecase for LLMSs is function calling.
+Another common usecase for LLMs is function calling.
 While PBQA doesn't call functions directly, using patterns, it is easy to create valid (json) objects to be used as input for tools.
-By combining patterns, it is easy to create an agent that can navigate a symbolic systems.
+By combining patterns, it is possible to create an agent capable of navigating symbolic systems.

 ## Tool
 The method `get_forecast` below uses the [Open-Meteo API](https://open-meteo.com/) to get a forecast for a given location and time.
 The function takes a latitude, longitude, and time as input and returns a forecast object.